Polestar Logo

 Polestar LogoPolestar Logo PNG

 The Polestar logo is sharp and cool.
-Its starry glow shows the development of new safety technologies, no heating and no fumes.
+Its starry glow shows the development of new safety technologies, with no heat or fumes.
 The sign conveys the beauty and brilliance of modern body materials and states that the future belongs to electric vehicles.

 Polestar: Brand overview